Similarity-Distance-Magnitude Activations: Results

 \section{Results}

-\paragraph{In-distribution data.} The results for the in-distribution $\datasetSentiment$ dataset appear in Table~\ref{tab:experiments-sentiment}.
-Even on this in-distribution dataset, the estimators over the underlying LLMs without adaptor layers exhibit modest over-confidence, which is reflected in conditional accuracies that fall below the expected $\alpha$.
-The estimators over the adaptor layers and the $\sdm$ activation all obtain the desired conditional accuracies, with the class-wise accuracies of the models themselves $\ge \alpha$, with differences arising in the proportion of admitted points.
+\paragraph{In-distribution data.} Representative results are provided in Table~\ref{tab:experiments-main-text-abbreviated}, with additional results in the Appendix.
+Even on the in-distribution $\datasetSentiment$ dataset, the estimators over the underlying LMs without adaptor layers exhibit over-confidence, which is reflected in conditional accuracies that fall below the expected $\alpha$.
+The estimators over the adaptor layers all obtain the desired conditional accuracies, with the class-wise accuracies of the models themselves $\ge \alpha$ (see the $\estimatorNoReject$ rows in Table~\ref{tab:experiments-sentiment}), with differences arising in the proportion of admitted points.
 Here and elsewhere, $\estimatorSoftmaxOverDistanceMagnitude$ tends to be overly conservative in rejecting points.
-To be expected, the $\sdmHR$ estimator tends to be more conservative than simply thresholding the $\sdm$ activation on the in-distribution data, but the latter lacks the assurances on the recall obtained by the constraints on the $\hrRegionFull$ region.
-In practice, this behavior can be used as a basis to triage selective classifications: For example, documents in the $\hrRegionFull$ region might be treated as automated, or semi-automated, predictions in the decision pipeline, whereas other documents might be triaged by $\sdm(\vz')_{\hat{y}}$ for calling more resource-intensive LLM tools, or human adjudication.
-Importantly, as we discuss below with the co-variate-shifted and out-of-distribution datasets, just using the $\softmax$ or the other estimators does not provide a reliable substrate for basing such conditional branching decisions.
+To be expected, the $\sdmHR$ estimator tends to be more conservative than simply thresholding the $\sdm$ activation at $\alpha$ ($\sdmAtAlpha$), but the latter lacks the assurances on the class-conditional accuracy obtained by the constraints on the $\hrRegionFull$ region.
+In practice, this behavior can be used as a basis to triage selective classifications: Documents in the $\hrRegionFull$ region might be treated as automated, or semi-automated, predictions in the decision pipeline, whereas other documents might be triaged by $\sdm(\vz')_{\hat{y}}$ for calling more resource-intensive LM tools, or human adjudication.
+Importantly, as we discuss below with the covariate-shifted and out-of-distribution datasets, the non-$\sdm$-based estimators provide a less reliable substrate for basing such conditional branching decisions.

-\paragraph{Co-variate-shifted and Out-of-distribution data.} The bottom half of Table~\ref{tab:experiments-sentiment} provides the results for $\datasetSentimentOOD$.
-Here, the distinctions between the estimators become clear, with the non-$\sdm$-based estimators performing poorly, even in terms of the marginal accuracy.
-That would come as a surprise to end-users, whereas with the $\sdm$ and $\sdmHR$ estimators, the out-of-distribution documents are more reliably rejected, with the few admitted predictions generally obtaining high conditional accuracies, despite the relatively low accuracies of the test set without selection (see $\estimatorNoReject$).
-A similar pattern is observed over the $\datasetFactcheck$ dataset in Table~\ref{tab:experiments-factcheck}.